badmagick329/twitch-chat-search/README.md

 ## Requirements

-This extension requires the 7TV browser extension to function
+Currently this extension requires the 7TV browser extension to function

 ## Usage